stjude-dnb-binfcore/sc-rna-seq-snap-dnb-training/analyses/integrative-analysis/README.md

 - `project_parameters.Config.yaml` located at the `root_dir`.
 - `future_globals_value` is hardwired coded in the `run-integrative-analysis.R`.
 If necessary, user can increase/decrease resources.

+The `integrative-analysis` module is intended for use with multi-sample cohorts.
+It should be excluded when analyzing single-sample cohorts, as it relies on data integration across multiple samples.

 ### Run module on an interactive session on HPC within the container